-These rates apply to all auctions, excluding the Wine category, which has a different schedule shown below.
-Local taxes may be payable on the Buyer’s Premium.
+These rates apply to all auctions, excluding wine, which has a different schedule shown below.
+Local taxes may be payable on the buyer’s premium.
 See Section F of the Conditions of Sale and VAT Symbols and Explanation at the back of the sale catalogue or at christies.com.
 All rates are quoted exclusive of local sales taxes, except for Amsterdam and Milan that have VAT-inclusive rates.

 Wine sales only

 Bidding generally opens below the low estimate and advances in increments of up to 10%, subject to the auctioneer’s discretion.

 In some countries, including those in the EU, local laws entitle the artist or the artist’s estate to a royalty.